Hiram Monserrate: 2010 federal corruption charges

 In October 2010, Monserrate was indicted on federal corruption charges which alleged that, as a sitting member of the City Council, he had used staff members of a nonprofit organization—the Latino Initiative for Better Resources and Empowerment—to perform tasks related to his unsuccessful 2006 State Senate campaign.
 In 2006 and 2007, then-Councilmember Monserrate allocated $300,000 in discretionary city funding to LIBRE, and the indictment charged that approximately one-third of that funding went toward paying LIBRE staff for their campaign-related work.
 After the court proceeding, he was freed after posting a $500,000 bond, secured by a home belonging to his parents.
 Millions of dollars in so-called discretionary member items had been allocated by members of the City Council to non-profit groups with ties to the members.
 The investigation of Monserrate was part of a broad federal investigation to determine if these funds had been used for the members' personal or political expenses.

 Monserrate was assigned a court-appointed attorney.
 In May 2012, Monserrate pleaded guilty to charges of mail fraud and mail fraud conspiracy.
-In December 2012, he was sentenced to serve two years in prison.
+In December 2012, he was sentenced to serve two years in prison, and ordered to pay more than $79,000 in restitution.

 In 2015, the U.S. Department of Probation informed Monserrate's judge that he had failed to make timely restitution payments.
+As of 2020, Monserrate had paid only $8,400 of the required restitution.

 Monserrate served 21 months in federal prison.